General Education Committee

 APPOINTED STANDING COMMITTEES

 Membership: One faculty member elected from each college including the supernumerary voting block, one from the Ozark Campus, one faculty member appointed by the Vice President for Academic Affairs, one faculty member appointed by the Chair of the Faculty Senate, one faculty member appointed by the Chair of the Assessment Committee, and one ex officio student member selected by the Student Government Association.
 Faculty membership restricted to regular faculty.
+Administratively appointed members should not serve successive terms.
+A term equals three years.

 Function: Exercise oversight of general education: regularly assess the degree to which the University is meeting the stated general education goals, review general education goals and requirements, evaluate proposals that affect general education, and clearly and publicly articulate the purposes, content, and intended learning outcomes of general education.